There is no data to explain the vast majority of life

-I constantly see people post about the power of tiny gains (image on the left) showing that if simply improve 1% a day you’ll be 38X better in a year(!?!)
+I constantly see people post about the power of tiny gains (image on the left) showing that if simply improve 1% a day you’ll be 38x better in a year(!?!)

 While this is technically true, it’s almost never how learning and performance actually change.
 So it acts as a form of misinformation from productivity gurus and growth hackers.

 In fact, if anyone promises anything that will make you 38X better in a year you should instantly call bullshit.
-It’s impossible on it’s face.
+It’s impossible on its face.

 For over 100 years, we have know that the normal learning curve has a rapid rise at the beginning followed by a period of slower learning and then eventually flattens (image on the right).

-The learning curve graph only applies to a very small section of skills, and of those skills, it doesn’t represent any person’s actual trajectory.
+The learning curve graph only applies to a very small section of skills, and of those skills, it doesn’t represent any one person’s actual trajectory.
 I think this graph is just as misleading as Tiny Gains!

 There is to graph to summarize improvements—not the Tiny Gains one, and not the learning curve one.